Khorog Travel Guide + 7 Things to do in Khorog

 Splurge

-The Serena Inn, located it little west of town is Khorog’s most luxurious option for those looking for something upscale while they rest in Khorog.
+The Serena Inn, located a little west of town is Khorog’s most luxurious option for those looking for something upscale while they rest in Khorog.
 Check rates on Booking.com and Hotels.com.

-Plan your onwards adventure and go explore the little-visited Shokhdara Valley as a Pamir Highway side trip
+Plan your onward adventure and go explore the little-visited Shokhdara Valley as a Pamir Highway side trip

 Cafe Luni